 Many vape enthusiasts claim that pen models are good for quick and short sessions, and almost everyone agrees for the fact that dry ingredients offer improved “High” quotient.

 The Volcano Hybrid desktop vaporizer from Storz and Bickel claims that the following temperatures are optimum for the following aromatic herbs.
 The company claims that Lavender typically offers unmatched sense of relaxation at 130°C while the second most preferred compound the Lemon Balm hits the sweet spot at 142°C.

-Yet another desktop vaporizer which provides temperature control feature is the Arizer Extreme Q. Once the device is tweaked for the right temperature, and the relevant aromatic compound added to the porcelain dish, simply turn on the fan.
+Yet another Cheap Desktop Vaporizer which provides temperature control feature is the Arizer Extreme Q. Once the device is tweaked for the right temperature, and the relevant aromatic compound added to the porcelain dish, simply turn on the fan.
 The room literally fills up with mind and muscle soothing fragrance.
 The relaxing ambiance can further be enhanced by adding flower petals and assorted flora ingredients.
 This is the magic of optimum temperature control.